forwarddeployedcreative.com Independent reference · Updated August 2026

 Common questions

-- Published US ranges for the exact title cluster roughly between $130,000 and $280,000 base plus equity, varying by company and level.
+Published US ranges for the exact title cluster roughly between $130,000 and $330,000 base plus equity, varying by company and level.
+OpenAI's Deployed PM posting lists $220,000 to $330,000 base plus equity.
 Some listings state pay bands directly; others do not disclose.
 Senior and founding FDPM roles sit at the upper end.

-- The exact title appears across enterprise AI and infrastructure companies, in sectors including healthtech, fintech, and enterprise SaaS.
+Confirmed listings include Scale AI, which posts the full "Forward Deployed Product Manager" title, and OpenAI, which posts the same operating model as Deployed PM.
+The exact title and its variants appear more broadly across enterprise AI and infrastructure companies, in sectors including healthtech, fintech, and enterprise SaaS.
 Adoption is broad enough that the role is one of the most common forward deployed titles after the engineer.
-Confirmed named employers are added as their listings are verified.
+Named employers are added here as their listings are verified.

 Methodology and sources